-D. Casual Taxable Persons making inter-State taxable supplies of notified handicraft goods and notified handmade goods up to ₹ 20 lakh
+D. Casual Taxable Persons making inter-State taxable supplies of notified handicraft goods up to ₹ 20 lakh

 As we have seen earlier that as per section 24, a CTP is liable to be registered compulsorily under GST irrespective of the threshold limit.